-When applied to computers it’s real easy: one tiny button on a whoop-ass resolution is cannot be acquired easily (tiny target, long distance (viz. lots of pixels) to cross).
-A whoop-ass button on a small resolution (big target, small distance to cross) can be easily acquired
+When applied to computers it’s pretty easy: a tiny button on a very big screen cannot be acquired that easily as you have a large distance to cross and need precision to target it.
+The other way around it’s very easy to acquire a big button on a small resolution screen (big target, small distance to cross).

-A real interesting thing when applying Fitts’ Law to computers are Mile-High Menus and Magic Corners.
-I Read about this (and about Fitts’ Law) back in August last year on the blog of Jensen Harris, Group Program Manager of the Microsoft Office User Experience Team.
-In one particular post on the Office UI he gives a nice explanation on Fitts’ Law and Mile-High Menus and Magic Corners, so nice it would be a sin no to quote it (highlights added by me):
+A real interesting thing when applying Fitts’s Law to computers are Mile-High Menus and Magic Corners.
+I Read about this (and about Fitts’s Law) back in August last year on the blog of Jensen Harris, Group Program Manager of the Microsoft Office User Experience Team.
+In one particular post on the Office UI he gives a nice explanation on Fitts’s Law and Mile-High Menus and Magic Corners, so nice it would be a sin no to quote it (highlights added by me):

 One of the most useful aspects of applying Fitts’ Law to computers is that screen size is bounded.
 No matter how far you move your mouse to the left, the cursor will never go farther than the left side of the screen.

-In a Fitts’ Law sense, you can think of the edges of the screen as being infinitely wide.
+In a Fitts’s Law sense, you can think of the edges of the screen as being infinitely wide.

 Think about how long it would take you to move your cursor from the right side of the screen to the left edge of the screen.
 Now compare that to how long it would take you to move your cursor from the right side of the screen to a spot 2 pixels from the left edge.

 Obviously, you would be much faster in the first case because you can literally slam your mouse to the left as fast and as hard as you want and you won’t overshoot.
 It’s infinitely wide.